torbsto/kafka-salsa/CONTRIBUTING.md

 # Kafka Salsa Setup Guide
-If you want to dive deeper into the setup of Kafka Salsa, we provide a guide on how to set up and run the project on your machine.
+Welcome to the setup guide for Kafka Salsa.
+This guide covers:
+1. Installation: Building and running Kafka Salsa.
+2. Specify the Application: Choosing and configuring an implementation approach.
+3. Deploy: Run Kafka Salsa locally or deploy to Kubernetes.
+4. Load Data: Ingest data into your Kafka cluster.
+5. REST API: Query recommendations or the graph store directly over REST.

-## Installation
+## 1. Installation
 1. Clone the repository: `git clone git@github.com:torbsto/kafka-salsa.git`
 2. Install [Apache Maven](https://maven.apache.org/install.html).
 3. Navigate into this repository: `cd ./kafka-salsa`